Glico Pretz: A Classic Japanese Pretzel Stick Snack

-Actually, Glico Pocky was developed by coating the existing pretzel stick snack “Pretz” with chocolate, and first introduced in Japan in 1966.
+Actually, Glico Pocky was developed using the existent pretzel snack “Pretz” and was first introduced in Japan in 1966.

 Ingredients and Nutrition Facts

-According to the ingredient list, the Glico Pretz Umami Salad pretzel stick snack mainly consists of wheat flour, vegetable fat and oil, shortening, sugar, dried potato, vegetable paste and bouillon, yeast, wheat protein, sake lees, salt, malt extract, dextrin, consommé seasoning, yeast extract, and pepper.
+Based on the list on the side of the box, the Glico Pretz Umami Salad pretzel stick mainly consists of wheat flour, vegetable oil, shortening, sugar, dried potato, vegetable paste and bouillon, yeast, wheat protein, sake lees, salt, malt extract, dextrin, consommé seasoning, yeast extract, and pepper.